Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel and highly efficient two-phase optimization algorithm to address the significant challenges posed by applying KQR to large-scale datasets.
-Our approach combines a fast inexact ADMM method to warm-start a high-accuracy semismooth Newton ALM for fast local convergence.
-A specially designed preconditioning strategy, leveraging low-rank approximations of the kernel matrix, is employed to efficiently tackle the severely ill-conditioned linear systems arising in the Newton steps of the ALM, which has been a major bottleneck for large-scale KQR computation.
-Extensive numerical experiments demonstrate that our proposed algorithm effectively addresses the large-scale challenges, achieving state-of-the-art performance and exhibiting substantial improvements in both computational speed and robustness compared to existing commercial and specialized KQR solvers.
-Future research directions include exploring massive parallelization strategies for our algorithm and investigating adaptive preconditioning techniques for even wider applicability.
+In this paper, we proposed PALM-KQR, a novel and highly efficient two-phase optimization framework designed to address the significant computational challenges of large-scale KQR.
+Our approach strategically combines a fast inexact ADMM to warm-start a high-accuracy semismooth Newton ALM for fast local convergence.
+A key innovation of our work is the development of a specialized preconditioning strategy, leveraging low-rank approximations of the kernel matrix.
+This strategy effectively mitigates the severe ill-conditioning of the linear systems arising in the Newton steps, which has been a major bottleneck in large-scale KQR computation.
+Extensive numerical experiments on both synthetic and real-world energy forecasting datasets demonstrate that PALM-KQR achieves state-of-the-art performance.
+The proposed algorithm exhibits substantial improvements in both computational speed and robustness compared to leading commercial solvers (Gurobi) and specialized KQR packages (fastKQR).
+Future research directions include exploring massive parallelization strategies to further scale the algorithm and investigating adaptive preconditioning techniques to broaden its applicability to an even wider range of settings.